tio-hashicorp/policy-library-FSBP-Policy-Set-for-AWS-Terraform/docs/policies/network-firewall-policy-default-action-full-packets.md

       Fail - network-firewall-policy-default-action-full-packets.sentinel

       Description:
-        This policy ensures that resources of type 'aws_networkfirewall_firewall' have default stateless action should be 'aws:drop' or 'aws:forward_to_sfe' for full packets
+        This policy ensures that resources of type 'aws_networkfirewall_firewall_policy' have default stateless action should be 'aws:drop' or 'aws:forward_to_sfe' for full packets

       Print messages: